Find out more about locum cover from LocumPlan

 How do I pay?

-Premiums are paid by the practice and you can choose to pay in full by cheque/credit card, or in 10 monthly instalments (by direct debit).
-Monthly instalments are subject to a credit charge of 6.85%.
+Premiums are paid by the practice and you can choose to pay in full by cheque/credit card, or in 10 monthly installments (by direct debit).
+Monthly installments are subject to a credit charge.

 Insurance Premium Tax (IPT)